nt0xa/sonar/docs/docs/install/server.md

 ## Prerequisites

-To install the Sonar Server, you must have:
+To install the Sonar server, you must have:

 - A Linux server with a public IP address (`<PUBLIC_IP>`) with Docker and Docker Compose installed.
 - A registered domain name (`<DOMAIN>`).